Cardiac Catheterization for Children

 - Use a special catheter to examine and treat abnormal electrical activity in the heart

-When the catheterization is done, the doctor will remove the catheter.
-Pressure will be applied to prevent bleeding.
+When the catheterization is done, the provider will remove the catheter.
+They will apply pressure to prevent bleeding.
 The healthcare team will put a bandage on the site where the catheter was put in.

 What happens after cardiac catheterization for a child?